nobel321/aptamer-gen/README.md

 ## Installation

-To install Aptamer-Gen, follow these steps:
+To install HAGA, follow these steps:

 1. Clone the repository from GitHub: